javier-cp6/deep-learning-dog-breed-classification/README.md

-# Image Classification using AWS SageMaker
+# Dog Breed Image Classification using AWS SageMaker and PyTorch

 Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
 This can be done on either the provided dog breed classication data set or one of your choice.